Music in VIenna - statue of Johann Strauss

 A Map of Musical Vienna

 The map below shows the location of all the music sites mentioned in this post.
 Vienna is a very walkable city.
-You can easily walk between most of the sites and still have energy left to enjoy a cafe, a slice of torte, and a spot of people watching.
-I recommend starting at the House of Music (#1) and venturing out from there to visit the museums dedicated to your fave composers.
+You can easily stroll between most of the sites in central Vienna and still have energy left to enjoy a coffee, a slice of torte, and a spot of people watching.

 Music Museums in Vienna